 Trooper Steven Frink

 Trooper Frink's widow, Gayle, married Randy Schulz in September 1995, and lives in Sammamish.
-Gayle works as the Program Director for Behind the Badge Foundation, an organization that provides assistance to families of fallen officers in the state of Washington.
+Gayle works as the Program/Services Director for Behind the Badge Foundation, an organization that provides assistance to families of fallen officers, as well as to law enforcement agencies in the State of Washington.

 Trooper Frink's brother, Stuart, is a retired Motors Trooper.
 Trooper Frink’s father, Gordon, passed away in August 2006, and his mom, Lorene, passed away in April 2017.